 A typical use case for the

 Include method is building search-as-you-type functionality.
 Perform a regular free text search and include documents whose title contains a word that starts with user input.
-For instance, you are building search-as-you-type functionality for blog posts, and the user enters Bar into the search box.
+For instance, you build search-as-you-type functionality for blog posts, and the user enters Bar into the search box.

 It may be that the user is searching for bar, or maybe the user is about to type in Barcelona.
-To retrieve sensible suggestions, perform a regular free-text search but also include blog posts where the title (or other important but short fields) contains a word that starts with bar.
+To retrieve sensible suggestions, perform a regular free-text search and include blog posts where the title (or other important but short fields) contains a word starting with bar.

 var q = "Bar"; searchResult = client.Search<BlogPost>() .For(q) .Include(x => x.Title.AnyWordBeginsWith(q), 1) .GetResult();

 The above example uses the

 AnyWordBeginsWithfilter method.
 Use this powerful method with caution.
 It is perfectly sensible to use it on short fields such as titles, tags and so forth.
 Do not use it on longer text fields -- that will have a severe, negative impact on performance.